 Amount of Contribution

-For plan years beginning after December 31, 2012, salary reduction contributions to a health FSA cannot be more than \$2,500 a year (or any lower amount set by the plan).
+For 2020, salary reduction contributions to a health FSA can't be more than \$2,750 a year (or any lower amount set by the plan).
 This amount is indexed for inflation and may change from year to year.
-The salary reduction contribution limit to a FSA for 2014 is \$2,500.